TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 The next step asks us for the `source data` that we want to backup.

-We will indicate the root directory -> `/source/root/`:
+We will indicate the root directory -> `/source/root/` and continue:

 <br />